Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Before diving into the technique, three Windows concepts need to be clear.

 A handle is an integer value that a process uses to refer to a kernel object — a file, a process, a thread, a registry key, or an access token.
 The kernel maintains a per-process handle table that maps each handle number to the actual kernel object.
 When you call NtOpenProcess, the kernel creates an entry in your handle table pointing to the target process object and returns the handle number.
 Handles are process-local: handle 0x1A4 in Process A and handle 0x1A4 in Process B refer to completely different objects.
-To use another process’s object, you must duplicate the handle — NtDuplicateObject copies the handle table entry from the source process into your own table, giving you a new handle number that points to the same underlying kernel object.
+To use another process’s object, you must duplicate the handle — NtDuplicateObject creates a new handle in your own handle table that references the same underlying kernel object as the source handle, incrementing the kernel object’s reference count.

 An access token is a kernel data structure that encodes a security identity: which user account owns the process, which groups the user belongs to, and which privileges are enabled.
 Every process has a primary token that defines its identity.
 Individual threads can additionally carry an impersonation token — a temporary override that makes that specific thread act as a different user.
 When a thread with an impersonation token accesses a file or opens a process, the kernel checks the impersonation token’s permissions, not the process’s primary token.
 This is the mechanism NOFILTER exploits: by attaching a SYSTEM impersonation token to the Demon’s thread, all subsequent operations on that thread run with full SYSTEM authority.

 A privilege is a system-wide permission that goes beyond file/object access.
-SeDebugPrivilege, for example, allows a process to open any other process on the system regardless of its security descriptor (a data structure attached to every Windows object that specifies which users and groups are allowed to access it) — normally, a process can only open processes running under the same user account.
+SeDebugPrivilege, for example, allows a process to open any other process on the system regardless of its security descriptor (a data structure attached to every Windows object that specifies which users and groups are allowed to access it) — without it, a process can normally only open processes whose security descriptor grants its identity the requested access, which in practice is usually limited to processes running under the same user account.
 Administrator accounts have SeDebugPrivilege in their token, but it is disabled by default.
 It must be explicitly enabled with RtlAdjustPrivilege before it takes effect.
 NOFILTER needs this privilege to open the BFE service process and the target SYSTEM process.

 What Is the Windows Filtering Platform?